gregv21v/ROT-Game-HexGrid/readme.md

 To run the project you can just open the index.html file in your browser.
 However, if you make any changes, you have to recompile and bundle the project.
 To do that, run the build script.
-To do this automatically, run the watch script.
+If you want this done automatically, you can run the watch script.
 Before you run any of the scripts, you have to install the following plugins.
 </p>